 Examples of my consultancy activities include:

-- speaking at press conferences held in relation to launches of reports or surveys
+- media appearances in relation to launches of reports or surveys

 - providing research evidence and advice to lawyers